Husband of teacher killed in Texas shooting dies ‘due to grief’ two days later

 The husband of a woman murdered in the Uvalde mass shooting has died of a heart attack two days after the attack.

 A family member confirmed his passing in a tweet, saying he “passed away due to grief.”
-The couple had been together since high school and had four children.
+The couple had been together since high school and had four children, according to the Dallas News.

+“I truly am at a loss for words for how we are feeling,” John Martinez, Irma Garcia’s nephew, tweeted.
+“PLEASE PRAY FOR OUR FAMILY.
+God have mercy on us, this isn’t easy.”

+Ms Garcia had been working at Robb Elementary School for 23 years when she was killed and was considered an accomplished educator.
+In 2019, she was named a finalist for the Trinity Prize for Excellence in Teaching, which is awarded to exceptional teachers in the San Antonio area by Trinity University.

 Register for free to continue reading